 Contractual liability is a necessary business risk and the trade-off can be very lucrative – your insurance policy should not stand in the way of success.
 However, it may contain exclusions that can haunt your organization if something goes wrong after the contract is signed.
 These exclusions or limitations must be addressed proactively.

 Cover your business both ways with contractual liability insurance

-In consideration of that, who is helping your organization identify and protect itself from contracts that request unreasonable and unnecessary insurance coverages and limits, or coverage for things that are simply uninsurable?
+Who is helping your organization identify and protect itself from contracts that request unreasonable and unnecessary insurance coverages and limits, or coverage for things that are simply uninsurable?
 On the flip side, does your organization ask your product and service providers to maintain and provide proof of proper insurance by way of contract?

-Understanding the Implications of insurance policy language
+Understanding the implications of insurance policy language

 Exclusions to contractual liability